22-03234/ZENSNORE-A-BREATHING-PROFILE-ANALYSIS-PROTOTYPE-FOR-SLEEP-MONITORING-Program-and-Algorithm-/README.md

 # Zensnore: Wearable Snore Monitoring and Sleep Analysis System

 ## Overview
-Zensnore is a capstone project focused on the development of a non-invasive wearable system for monitoring snoring activity and sleep-related respiratory parameters.
-The system integrates airflow sensing, snoring sound acquisition, and pulse oximetry monitoring to support sleep analysis and obstructive sleep apnea (OSA)-related studies.
+Zensnore is a capstone project developed by Biomedical Engineering students from Batangas State University in 2026.
+The project focuses on the development of a non-invasive wearable system designed for monitoring snoring activity and sleep-related respiratory parameters using airflow sensing, snoring sound acquisition, and pulse oximetry monitoring.

-This repository contains the source codes, embedded system programs, signal processing scripts, and related implementations used in the project.
+This repository contains the source codes, embedded system programs, signal processing scripts, and related implementations used throughout the study.

 ---